Increasingly global convergence of Hermite serie: The Sansone estimates

-whenever the integral exists.
+whenever the integral exists \ae.

-Now, we recover the pointwise estimates of partial sums of the Hermite series, based on the monograph by G.~Sansone~\citep{San:91}.
-We keep most of the Sansone's notation, but we also made several adjustments.
+Now, we present the pointwise estimates of the partial sums of the Hermite series, given in the monograph by G.~Sansone~\citep{San:91}.
+We keep most of Sansone's notation, but we also make several adjustments.
 According to \citep[p.~372, Eq.~(5)]{San:91}, we have

 where